 There is the option to pick a location from a map, with numbers to represent how many servers are available in a given location.

 The settings tab has options for starting the VPN automatically when your PC turns on, as well as access to a kill switch and scramble protocol, which will help mask OpenVPN traffic.
-The kill switch isn’t enabled by default, though, so be sure to turn it on before you start browsing.
+The kill switch isn’t enabled by default, though, so be sure to turn it on before you connect to the internet.